GUNP0WD3RBARRL/GUNP0WD3RBARRL/README.md

 - REGRETEVATOR
 - EVADE

-(Theres alot more i am NOT noting them all here)
+(Theres alot more i probably forgot i am NOT noting them all here)

 — — — — —

-· 💭 · TEXT
+· 💭 · EXTRA

-- I am trying to be as nice as possible to the people around me !! :D
+- I try my best to not be dry and I am trying to be as nice as possible to the people around me !! :D

 - I also dont think alot about what I say  lmk if I do  ————[⟩